 Parking & River Shuttle Service

 Parking for the Bend Whitewater Park is available on public streets or at Miller’s Landing Park.

-2. Kricket's: Low-energy, beginner to intermediate wave hole; consistent pile, low angle.
+2. Kricket's: Mid-energy, intermediate wave hole; variable pile, low angle.

-3. Green Wave: Stretched, dynamic green with intermittent pile.
+3. Green Wave: Stretched, dynamic green with bowled shoulders, intermittent pile.

 -- Approximate flow at BWP: 908 cfs, 66.5 degrees F